tagoso/dataviz-tago-so/src/uniswap.md

 ### What is Uniswap v3?

-Uniswap v3 is a decentralized exchange (DEX) that evolved the traditional AMM (Automated Market Maker) model by introducing the concept of **concentrated liquidity**.
+Uniswap v3 is a new DEX model debut in 2021, which evolved the traditional AMM (Automated Market Maker) model by introducing the concept of **concentrated liquidity**.

 #### Key Features: